nGustavin/react-notes-app/README.md

 After cloning, Install the project dependencies with `yarn` or `npm`:

-In the clone folder run:  <code>cd backend && yarn install | cd .. && cd frontend && yarn install</code> to install with yarn and  <code>cd backend && npm install | cd .. && cd frontend && npm install</code>  to install with npm.
+In the clone folder run:  <code>cd backend && yarn install | cd .. && cd frontend && yarn install</code> to install with yarn or <code>cd backend && npm install | cd .. && cd frontend && npm install</code>  to install with npm.

 To start the project run  <code>yarn start</code>  in frontend folder and  <code>yarn dev</code>  in backend folder.